Celebrating 25 years of health services for the local community

 In 1993, a group of concerned individuals formed the Central Coast Aboriginal Health Action Group.
 The group aimed to secure funding to set up a health service on the Central Coast that would provide culturally appropriate services to the local Aboriginal and Torres Strait Islander community.

-Two years later, after securing a grant and donations from local organisations and individuals, the Yerin Eleanor Duncan Aboriginal Health Service was established as a community-controlled Aboriginal Health service.
+Our story officially began two years later on 22 December 1995.
+After securing a grant and donations from local organisations and individuals, the Yerin Eleanor Duncan Aboriginal Health Service was established as a community-controlled Aboriginal Health service.

 Since then, Yerin has been providing comprehensive, culturally responsive primary health care to the local Aboriginal and Torres Strait Islander community through the Eleanor Duncan Aboriginal Health Centre at Wyong.